Anyone else got an old mobile phone that just sat in the back of their drawer doing nothing? Yep, me too!

 Damaged phone?
 Yes, you can still sell it!

-Even if your phone doesn’t turn on or there are lots of scratches, dent or chips, you can still sell your old phone.
+Even if your phone doesn’t turn on or there are lots of scratches, dents or chips, you can still sell your old phone.

 Choose “damaged” or “faulty” when you search for the best quote.